dmaevsky/quarx/README.md

 ```
 Please refer to the [API reference](https://github.com/dmaevsky/quarx/blob/master/index.d.ts) for more detail.

-*Box* observables are the upstream leaves of the computations DAG. `aBox.get()` reports the box observed to the calling computation, and `aBox.set(value)` will report it changed if the `value` is different from the current one in the sense of the `equal` option (`===` by default).
+*Box* observables are the upstream leaves of the computations DAG. `aBox.get()` reports the box observed to the calling computation, and `aBox.set(value)` will report it changed if the `value` is different from the current one in the sense of the `equals` option (`===` by default).
 A *Box* in Quarx is never trying to make its content deeply observable like MobX.
 It represents a *single* observable value.

 *Computed* observables are the intermediate nodes of the DAG representing the *reactive derivations*. `aComputed.get()` returns the result of the computation.
 If the computation threw an error, the `computed` will store it and re-throw on `get()`.
-Only if the computation result is different from the previously computed one in the sense of the `equal` option (`===` by default), the change will be reported downstream.
+Only if the computation result is different from the previously computed one in the sense of the `equals` option (`===` by default), the change will be reported downstream.

 Computed observables are lazy: if they don't have any observers they will unsubscribe from all their upstream dependencies.